 Petrified Forest National Park loves dogs!
-Wait a second … a national park that loves pets?
-Yes, you read that right!
-Petrified Forest is a bit different from your average national park.
+Wait one second … a national park that loves pets?!
+Yes, you read that right.
+Petrified Forest is a bit different from most national parks.

 How Was The Petrified Forest Created?

 About 225 million years ago, this area was a rainforest with dinosaurs, ferns, and giant trees – all things Herc would have loved to sniff!
 As the trees fell, they were buried in river sediment and soaked up various minerals.
 These minerals caused the wood to crystallize into quartz in an array of colors.
 And that’s how the petrified wood you’ll see throughout the park was created.